Coronavirus: New Zealand has 53 positive cases, including two with no link to overseas travel

 Existing measures like contact tracing, physical distancing, self-isolation and bans on large gatherings would also continue.

 Some individuals and groups have been flouting bans on large gatherings.
-Earlier this week, Destiny Church said it would be going ahead with church services this weekend.
+Earlier this week, Destiny Church said it would go ahead with church services this weekend.

 Bloomfield said the church would be rethinking that position.